-Eno winter hikes start on January 1st each year with the annual New Year’s Day hike (more info…) and continue each Sunday afternoon from January 8 – February 26, 2017 (Sunday hikes continue from March through early May with a wildflower theme- Click here for more info).
+Eno winter hikes have been a tradition since 1971 and start on January 1st with the annual New Year’s Day hike (more info…) and continue each Sunday afternoon through February (Sunday hikes continue from March through early May with a wildflower theme- Click here for more info).

 - Hike schedule is subject to change.
-Check back here before each hike to confirm hike details and meeting locations or call 919-620-9099 for recorded updates.
-Dial extension 211 to get the most up to date information on hike.
+Check back here before each hike to confirm hike details and meeting locations.

 - Click here for links to maps of trail access points along the Eno.